 - It has a lining that is made of a synthetic material.

-- This pair’s sockliner is made of the Ortholite technology, which reduces the odor formation and further provide comfort to the wearer.
+- This pair’s sockliner is made with Ortholite technology which reduces odor formation and further provides comfort to the wearer.

-- The rubber outsole is serrated for a better ground grip.
+- Its rubber outsole is serrated for better ground grip.